-Incomex Hydroelectric Project.
+Incomex Hydroelectric Project, version 10, 21th August 2006.

 A.2 Description of the small scale project activity:

 The Incomex Hydroelectric Project (hereafter, the Project) developed by Incomex - Indústria, Comércio e Exportação Ltda. together with Cassol, as proponents and operators of the project, consists of a bundle of three small run-of-river hydroelectric projects: